Providing Social Security Number for American Opportunity Tax Credit

 Pursuant to Section 7 of the Federal Privacy Act (Public Law 93-579; 5 U.S.C. § 552a, note), providing your social security number is voluntary.

 The Social Security Number is required to claim tax credits for higher education costs known as the American Opportunity Tax Credit in accordance with the Taxpayer Relief Act of 1997.

-CUI will be closed December 20, 2021 through December 31, 2021.
-All payments by check received during this time will be posted on January 3, 2022.
-This applies to payments made for either a charge for 2021 or for the spring 2022 semester.
+CUI is closed the last two weeks of December through the first week of January.
+Payments received during this time will be posted early January.
+This applies to payments made for either a charge for the current calendar year or the spring semester.
 Payments made online post to the student account on the day they are made.
-Any payments made for spring 2022 charges paid in 2021 will NOT be included in payments received for Tax Year 2021.
+Any payments made for tuition in the current calendar year for spring charges will NOT be included in payments received for the current Tax Year.

-CUI encourages you to check with a tax adviser on making payments for spring 2022 prior to January 1, 2022.
+CUI encourages you to check with a tax adviser on making payments for spring tuition prior to January.

 Federal Regulation regarding 1098-T

 Federal law requires Concordia University Irvine to provide specific information to the Internal Revenue Service (IRS) for the purpose of filing an information return (IRS Form 1098-T "Tuition Statement") for each student in attendance, with a few exceptions.
 (Exceptions to the federal IRS regulations, regarding the collection of social security numbers or taxpayer Identification numbers from every student in attendance, are students exclusively enrolled in noncredit courses, undocumented international students, and nonresident aliens - unless the nonresident alien student requests that a return be provided to the IRS.
 (26 C.F.R.
 1.60505-1(a)(2), (b)(5)(ii).))